shovon095/NIST-GenAI-Text-to-Text-2024/README.md

 ## 2 · Discriminators

+### 🔸 2.1 `Self training.ipynb`

-### 🔸 2.1 `Active Learning.ipynb` — GPT‑Assisted Reviewer
+### 🔸 2.1 `Active Learning.ipynb` — Manual Discriminator Feedback Interface

-A notebook that:

-1. Loads generator outputs
-2. Calls **GPT‑4** for coherence, redundancy, toxicity scores
-3. Flags low‑quality summaries for human attention
+This notebook implements a **manual feedback loop** for reviewing and improving AI/Human classification results from multiple models (e.g., BERT and RoBERTa).

+Features:

+- Loads and aligns predictions from two different models
+- Displays **confidence scores and labels** for each summary
+- Highlights disagreements or low-confidence predictions
+- Provides an interface to **manually label or confirm** the final decision
-4. Optionally augments training data
+- Optionally records decisions to improve future training data

-Acts as a **semi‑automatic discriminator**.
+This tool helps simulate an **active learning process** where human reviewers guide the refinement of discriminator labels.

+> No model training or inference is done here — it is a **human-in-the-loop evaluator** powered by precomputed model outputs.

 ---